Top Argos Discount Codes for October 201913Discount Codes Available

 - Making sure the manufacturing process does not consist of any polluting elements, and is fair to all workers.

 - Checking packaging is made from materials which won't have an impact on the natural environment when disposed of.
 A plastic bottle can take up to 450 years to degrade, and by 2021, we’ll be buying 1.2 million bottles every second.

 - Transportation of stock is not going to result in too much carbon dioxide emissions.
 The average car produces 0.88kg of CO2 for every 2 miles driven.
 This is the same as a person will breathe out across a whole day.

 All of this plays a part in sustainability efforts.

 Why is sustainability important?

-But why is such a big deal?
-There are a number of reasons why taking sustainability matters.
+But why is sustainability such a big deal?
+There are a number of reasons why it matters:

 - Protecting the environment - this ranges from the amount of pesticides used on crops to the amount of fossil fuels which are being used in the manufacturing and transportation process.
 14.5% of all global greenhouse gas emissions come from production of livestock.

 - Promoting health - a natural byproduct of healthier, sustainable food production is a better use of feed for animals.
 Removing polluting, toxic elements in their food means you'll also be ingesting less damaging products.

 - Protecting the global workforce - shockingly, there are still as many as 20.9 million people who are directly affected by slavery on a daily basis.
 Sustainable shopping efforts help to prevent the spread of modern slavery.